NasiadkaMaciej/Snake/README.md

 You need SFML installed do build this game

 ## To-Do
-* [ ] Biting yourself cuts your snake in bitten place
 * [ ] Displaying points and speed
 * [ ] Better graphics